Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02a-DeployUsingGitHubActions.md

 Use Azure Cloud Shell and Bash (not PowerShell) to run all the commands below in the subscription you want to deploy to.

-From the Cloud Shell, run these commands using Bash to create a group in your Microsoft Entra ID tenant called "AKS Users".
+From the Cloud Shell, run these commands using Bash to create a group in your Microsoft Entra tenant called "AKS Users".
 Users in this group will have user permissions to the cluster.
 You will use the value shown for this in a later step.

 ```bash
 az ad group create --display-name "AKS Users" --mail-nickname "AKS-Users"